post image

 Once the reader has seen that you meet all of the skill requirements for their role, the ins and outs of when you acquired each experience shouldn’t matter so much and can be expressed further down the resume.

-How to build your resume using a skills-based template? there are a few things you need to consider:
+How do you write or build your resume using a skills-based template? there are a few things you need to consider:

 Relevant skills only